 What if you have federally-held student loans already in default?
 The CARES Act offers relief for you, too.
 It suspended involuntary collections such as wage garnishment or reductions of tax refunds.

 The CARES Act student loan forbearance period could also be a good time to rehabilitate federal student loans that are in default.
 One path to student loan rehabilitation requires nine months of on-time student loan payments, which the current forbearance period would count toward.

 If You Want to Get Ahead of Your Student Debt

-Just because payments on your federal student loans are suspended doesn’t mean you can’t make a payment.
+Just because payments on your federal student loans are suspended, it doesn’t mean you can’t make a payment.
 If your income hasn’t been affected by COVID-19 and you can afford to do so, it could pay off.

-All payments made through Sept.
-30, 2020, will be applied first to unpaid amounts accrued before March 13.
+All payments made during the forbearance period will be applied first to unpaid amounts accrued before March 13, 2020.
 If you have unpaid interest, this could be a chance to pay it off and avoid having it added, or capitalized, to your student loan balance.